 Earnings or losses.
 When you direct investments, your accounts are segregated for purposes of determining the earnings or losses on these investments.
 Your account does not share in the investment performance of other Participants who have directed their own investments.
 You should remember that the amount of your benefits under the Plan will depend in part upon your choice of investments.
-Gains as well as losses can occur and your Employer, the Insurer, the Trustee and the Administrator will not provide investment advice or guarantee the performance of any investment you choose.
+Gains as well as losses can occur and your Employer, the Administrator, and the Trustee will not provide investment advice or guarantee the performance of any investment you choose.